pradeepgadde/blog/_posts/2022-10-02-google-cloud-fundamentals.md

 You can think of a VPC network as similar to a physical network, except that it is virtualized within Google Cloud.
 A VPC network is a global resource that consists of a list of regional virtual subnetworks (subnets) in data centers, all connected by a global wide area network (WAN).
 VPC networks are logically isolated from each other in Google Cloud.

- Create an auto mode VPC network with firewall rules and two VM instances.
-Then, you explore the connectivity for the VM instances.

 ![]({{ site.url }}{{ site.baseurl }}/assets/images/gcp-4.png)